mysociety/composite_uk_imd/readme.md

 This repository uses methodology from a paper by [Gary A Abel, Matthew E Barclay, and Rupert A Payne](https://bmjopen.bmj.com/content/6/11/e012750) to create a composite measure of multiple deprivation across the UK.

+## Using this dataset

+There are two sets of files depending if you want a GB or UK index (methodological differences explained below).
+For each set (`uk_index` and `gb_index` folders), there is a different file for each nation.
+In each case, the measures of deprivation in the other nations has been integrated into the base scores for that nation.

+When in a dataset for a particular nation (for instance, `uk_index/UK_IMD_E.csv`), the rank order of the original deprivation index is preserved, but it is not for other countries (explained more below).

+The composite labels vary by national dataset, but the key columns in the UK England dataset are:

+- `lsoa` - The code for the LSOA/Datazone/SOA
+- `original_decile` - the original decile in the four different IMD datasets.
+- `overall_local_score` - the original deprivation score in the four different IMD datasets.
+- `UK_IMD_E_score` - the transformed deprivation score into the combined index.
+This will be the same as the original for the base country.
+- `E_expanded_decile` - the English deciles, with scores for other nations fitted into the same devisions as the original deciles.
+- `UK_IMD_E_pop_decile` - A new set of deciles for the whole dataset, so that 10% of the population is in each decile (there will be an uneven number of areas).
+- `UK_IMD_E_pop_quintile` - A new set of quintiles for the whole dataset, so that 20% of the population is in each quintile (there will be an uneven number of areas).

+Example of usage of different kinds of deciles:

+Given the theoretical basis for national metrics is more sound than the composite index, you should chose the base that better reflects the majority of your data.

+If your analysis runs across the whole country, you would use `uk_index\UK_IMD_E.csv` (as the majority of data is English), and use the `UK_IMD_E_pop_decile` column to break the country in ten deciles by population.
+If a variable is evenly spread amount different levels of deprivation across the whole country, aggregating by this decile type should return a similar value for all deciles.

+If you wanted to base the analysis in SIMD, but include a few compariable English examples on the other side of the border, you would use `uk_index\UK_IMD_S.csv` and the `S_expanded_decile` column.
+This will reflect the ordering and deciles of the original SIMD dataset, but put areas in other nations into Scottish deciles.
+Overall, this set of deciles is uneven because extra areas are being squeezed into the divisions made on the basis of national data.

+In many cases, the two kinds of deciles are similar if based in English data (only 11% of areas have disagreements between the two kinds of deciles).
+If unsure, think about how you would explain what is happening in your analysis (e.g. if conceptually exploring `UK deprivation`, it is best to stick to the population deciles).

 ## What are the indexes of multiple deprivation?

 For each nation in the UK, the relevant statistics authority has created a ranking of multiple deprivation that ranks small census areas (LSOAs in England/Wales, DZs in Scotland and SOA in Northern Ireland).
 There is no equivalent ranking of areas across the entire UK.